SteamAchievementNotifier/SteamAchievementNotifier/README.md

 > 🐧 In order to enable the **HDR Mode** option on Linux, `libxcb1`, `libxrandr2` and `libdbus-1-3` must be installed on the system

-- 🎥 **Stream Notifications**: Building on the foundations of the **Duplicate Notification to Window** option available in previous versions, **Stream Notifications** creates a hidden background window that duplicates all on-screen notifications - including all customisations - which is targetable as a window source within streaming software, such as OBS/Streamlabs/Twitch Studio etc. By setting this window as your source, you can overlay all achievement notifications directly in your streams!
+- 🎥 **Stream Notifications**: Building on the foundations of the **Duplicate Notification to Window** option available in previous versions, **Stream Notifications** creates a background window that duplicates all on-screen notifications - including all customisations - which is targetable as a window source within streaming software, such as OBS/Streamlabs/Twitch Studio etc. By setting this window as your source, you can overlay all achievement notifications directly in your streams!

+- 📊 **Achievement Stats Overlay**: Display a configurable list of locked achievements and a completion progress bar for the current game in a window targetable by streaming software.
+Configure the order of the list, limit the number of displayed achievements, the opacity of the window and more!
+Additionally, any unlocked achievements will be moved to the top of the list (regardless of the display limit set), play an unlock animation and update the progress bar in real-time!

-- 💬 **Native OS Preset**: **V1.9** adds a new **Notification Preset** type - **Native OS**\*\* shows a real OS notification containing the unlock message, achievement title and description, along with the achievement icon!
+- 💬 **Native OS Preset**: **V1.9** adds a new **Notification Preset** type - **Native OS**\* shows a real OS notification containing the unlock message, achievement title and description, along with the achievement icon!

-> ⚠ *Note: Some app features are not supported when this type is selected*
+> ⚠ *\*Some features are not supported and will be made unavailable when this Notification Preset is selected*

 - 🌍 **Localisation Support**: All UI and notification elements have been translated into most Steam-supported languages - select your preferred language from the **Settings** menu!
+Additionally, the new **Translate Achievements to Steam Language**\* option displays achievement information in the user's chosen Steam UI language!

+> ⚠ \**Some translated achievement information will only be locally available after unlocking the achievement.
+The **Max Translation Retries** option controls how many times a missing translation will be searched for (repeated once per second) before using the default achievement information provided by Steamworks instead*

 - 📡 **Auto Updater**: Using [electron-builder's autoUpdater](https://www.electron.build/auto-update.html), users will now be notified if a new update is available - if so, downloading/installation of the new version will all be handled automatically by the app!

 <h2 align="center" id="updates">Updates</h2>

+> ℹ *This is not a full changelog - only updates added since **V1.9** which are not present in previous releases (or options that have since undergone significant changes) will be listed*

 <h3>UI</h3>

 - **Customise Menu**: The **Customise** button is now shown more prominently on the Home screen